Home » Locations » Palma City

 Palma City

 Palma de Mallorca city is the capital of Mallorca and the Balearic Islands.
-It’s located in the south west corner of the Island and sits at the center of the Bay of Palma.
+It’s located in the south west corner of the island and sits at the centre of the Bay of Palma.

-The city is lined with trees, palms and has a similar look and feel to Barcelona or even the narrow streets of Rome.
-It is one of Europe’s cultural treasures.
+Today, Palma de Mallorca is a vibrant city that boasts a unique blend of ancient heritage and modern attractions.
+The palm-tree lined city has a similar look and feel to Barcelona or even the narrow streets of Rome and is, undoubtedly, one of Europe’s cultural treasures.

-Palma is full of shops, cafes and bars.
-Adding to this, the city overlooks the glassy bay of Palma, a mix of boats and light reflections among the blue of the sea.
+Palma has a multitude of great shops, cafes and bars.
+Adding to this, the city overlooks the glassy Bay of Palma – a mix of boats and light reflections among the blue of the sea.
+There is a beach within walking distance to the east of the cathedral, although this isn’t necessarily what visitors are looking for when they come to Palma.

 La Seu Cathedral